zwegner/zp7/README.md

 once for PDEP, but matters more for speed, as the software POPCNT is several instructions.

 This code is hardcoded to operate on 64 bits.
-It could easily be adapted for 32 bits by changing `N_BITS` to 5 and replacing `uint64_t` with `uint32_t`.
-This will be slightly faster and will save some memory for pre-calculated masks.
+It could easily be adapted for 32 bits by changing `N_BITS` to 5, replacing `uint64_t` with `uint32_t`, and modifying the popcount/bzhi intrinsics/polyfills.
+This will be slightly faster and will save some memory for pre-calculated masks, but is left out for simplicity.
+Smaller inputs could likewise be supported by similar modifications.

 There are also a couple optimizations that could be made for precomputed masks for PDEP: the POPCNT/BZHI combination, as well as six shifts, depend only